Gerard Seghers: Life

-Gerard Seghers was born in Antwerp, the son of innkeeper Jan Seghers and his wife Ida de Neve.
+Gerard Seghers was born in Antwerp, where he was baptized on 17 March 1591.
+He was the son of innkeeper Jan Seghers and his wife Ida de Neve.
 He was probably unrelated to the Jesuit still life painter Daniel Seghers.
 At the age of 12 he was enrolled as a pupil at the Guild of Saint Luke in Antwerp.
 It is not clear who his teacher was.
 Possibly he trained under Abraham Janssens, Hendrick van Balen or Caspar de Crayer (the father of the more famous Gaspar de Crayer).

 In 1608, only aged 17, he became a master in the Antwerp Guild of Saint Luke.
-In 1611 Seghers joined the Society of the Aged Bachelors (Sodaliteit der Bejaarde Jongmans), a fraternity for bachelors established by the Jesuit order.
+In 1611 Seghers joined the Sodaliteit der Bejaarde Jongmans (Society of Bachelors of Age), a fraternity for bachelors established by the Jesuit order.
+The Society's membership consisted principally of citizens from the elite and wealthy middle classes including artists and merchants.
+Through their membership of the Society, artists were able to access an important network of contacts which could benefit their careers.

-He travelled to Italy where around 1611 he was in Naples working for the Spanish Viceroy.
-He later moved to Rome where he worked for cardinal Antonio Zapata y Cisneros and the Spanish ambassador.
+He travelled to Italy where around 1611 he was in Naples working for the Spanish viceroy Pedro Fernández de Castro, Count of Lemos.
+He later moved to Rome where he worked for Cardinal Antonio Zapata y Cisneros and the Spanish ambassador.
 In Rome he encountered the followers of Caravaggio, who had himself died a few years before Seghers' arrival in Rome.
-One in particular, Bartolomeo Manfredi, had as significant impact on his early work.
+One in particular, Bartolomeo Manfredi, had a significant impact on his early work.
 Manfredi was one of the closest followers of Caravaggio and was at the height of his fame when Seghers arrived in Rome.
 Seghers fell strongly under the spell of Manfredi's work.
-He likely also met up with the Dutch and Flemish Caravaggisti residing in Rome such as Gerard van Honthorst, Dirck van Baburen, and Jan Janssens, and possibly also Hendrik ter Brugghen and Theodoor Rombouts.
+He likely also met the Dutch and Flemish Caravaggisti residing in Rome such as Gerard van Honthorst, Dirck van Baburen, and Jan Janssens, and possibly also Hendrik ter Brugghen and Theodoor Rombouts.
 He is believed to have worked on commissions for, and sent his works, to the Antwerp art merchants Goetkint.
-At the same time Seghers used the stay in Italy to further his training as a painter and make copies after famous Italian paintings.
+Seghers further used his stay in Italy to continue his training as a painter and make copies after famous Italian paintings.

-Cardinal Antonio Zapata y Cisneros convinced Seghers to go to Madrid.
-He traveled to Madrid in 1616 with Bartolomeo Cavarozzi and Giovanni Battista Crescenzi.
-He reported later that in Spain he was in the service of king Philip III of Spain.
-However, the lack of mention of the artist in contemporary Spanish sources, casts doubt on this supposed sojourn in Spain.
+Cardinal Cisneros convinced Seghers to go to Madrid.
+He traveled there in 1616 with the Italian painters Bartolomeo Cavarozzi and Giovanni Battista Crescenzi.
+He reported later that at the time he was in the service of King Philip III of Spain.
+The lack of mention of the artist in contemporary Spanish sources casts some doubt on this alleged sojourn in Spain.
 He was back in Antwerp in the fall of 1620 and the following year he assisted Rubens in the decoration of the Saint Carolus Borromeus church of Antwerp.
 In 1621 Seghers married Catharina Wouters (d.1656) who came from a respected family.
-The couple would have eleven children of whom one, Jan-Baptist Seghers (1624-1670), also became a painter.
+The couple would have eleven children of whom one, Jan Baptist (1624–1670), also became a painter.
+Their daughter Constantia (1632–?) became an art dealer and was registered as such in the Antwerp Guild of Saint Luke.